OmriGM/tailwind-color-matcher/README.md

 3. Type `ext install your-extension-name` replacing `your-extension-name` with the name of this extension.
 4. Click on the install button to install the extension.

-Alternatively, you can search for "Tailwind Color Translator" in the Extensions view (`Ctrl+Shift+X`) and install it from there.
+Alternatively, you can search for "Tailwind Color Matcher" in the Extensions view (`Ctrl+Shift+X`) and install it from there.

 ## Usage